Research Find the Answers

 - Is the article written at a popular, professional, or professorial level?

-- Is the author or sponsoring organization values- or mission-driven, and might that position introduce political, cultural, or ideological bias?
+- Is the information coming from a values- or mission-driven author or sponsoring organization?
+How might this introduce political, cultural, religious, or ideological bias?

 Evaluate these websites for currency, reliability, authority, and purpose or point of view.
 What does a CRAP test teach you about their usefulness as sources?